HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 To seek ecosystem feedback, early and experimental versions of Privacy Sandbox APIs are made available initially behind <a hreflang="en" href="https://www.chromium.org/developers/how-tos/run-chromium-with-flags">feature flags</a> for testing by individual developers, and then in Chrome via <a hreflang="en" href="https://developer.chrome.com/blog/origin-trials">_origin trials_</a>.
 Sites can take part in these origin trials to test experimental web platform features, and give feedback to the web standards community on a feature's usability, practicality, and effectiveness, before it's made available to all websites by default.

-<p class="note">**Disclaimer:** Origin trials are only available for a limited amount of time.
-The numbers below represent the state or Privacy Sandbox origin trials at the time of this writing, in October 2021.</p>
+<aside class="note">**Disclaimer:** Origin trials are only available for a limited amount of time.
+The numbers below represent the state or Privacy Sandbox origin trials at the time of this writing, in October 2021.</aside>

 ### FLoC